Tips for Understanding What Affects Gross Margin

 Three main factors play into a business’s gross margin calculation: the cost of creating a product or service, the price you’re selling it for, and the number of sales you make.

 Changes can occur in any one of those categories, ultimately impacting your bottom line.
-No matter what you decide to tweak, what affects gross margin the most are variations on those three factors.
+But, no matter what you decide to tweak, variations on those three factors affect gross margin the most.

 How to Increase Profit Margins

-To see your gross profit margin increase, you need to consider more than what you’re currently charging.
-So, considering what affects gross margin, here are a few different changes to implement.
+It would be best if you considered more than what you’re currently charging to see your gross profit margin increase.
+So, considering what affects gross margin, here are a few changes to implement.

-• Stop discounting your prices without understanding the full financial impact.
-Unfortunately, many business owners are quick to offer sales or promotions regularly without checking how they affect the bottom line.
+- Stop discounting your prices without understanding the full financial impact.
+Unfortunately, many business owners quickly offer sales or promotions regularly without checking how they affect the bottom line.
 Sometimes, less frequent promotions can better affect your gross profit margin.

-• Reduce remakes and other instances of unpaid scope creep.
-Make sure your customers or clients know exactly what to expect and plan for revisions or replacements.
+- Reduce remakes and other instances of unpaid scope creep.
+Ensure your customers or clients know exactly what to expect and plan for revisions or replacements.
 Don’t provide extra work for free.

-• Automate what you can.
-Whether it’s marketing or production, automation frees up time and human resources so your team can focus on higher-level work.
-Often an investment in automation up front can help improve your profit margin down the line.
+- Automate what you can.
+Whether marketing or production, automation frees up time and human resources so your team can focus on higher-level work.
+An investment in automation upfront can help improve your profit margin.

-• Tighten up your product range, especially your slow-moving products.
+- Tighten up your product range, especially your slow-moving products.
 Consider producing less of what doesn’t sell as well, if not eliminating products.
-Slashing your low-performing products or services can free up time and resources to focus on what sells well.
+Slashing low-performing products or services can free up time and resources to focus on what sells well.

 Are you still wondering what affects gross margin in your business?
 A chat with a retail business coach can help.
 Click here for a complimentary video coaching call, and let’s discuss what factors affect a company’s gross profit rate.